vigneshuvi/csvtojson/README.md

-app.js
+#Unzip compressed file and Convert CSV file to JSON

 #Description

-After deep RND, We integrated the lot of node modules to create application useful to unzip file and Convert to CSV file to JSON.
+Integrated the lot of node modules to create application useful to unzip file and Convert to CSV file to JSON.

 #Modules were used